Neeshamraghav012/Neeshamraghav012.github.io/_pages/about.md

   - /about.html
 ---

+You are probably here, because you want to know more about me, Aye ?
 Hi there!
-I am Anshuman Mishra
+I am Anshuman Mishra.
 <br>

 ## A bit about me...

-I am a senior Electronics Engineering undergrad at National Institute of Technology, Warangal.
+National Institute of Technology, Warangal will graduate me as Electronics Engineer, but my passion lies in Next Gen Computer Science

 I'm currently interning as a software engineering at Bank of New York, Mellon.